hydro-jules/f2py-experiments/1_fib_array_intent/README.md

 However, if the value of `n` given (e.g. `n=8`) is incompatible (because length of `a` is 7 < 8), an error is raised.

-### 3 - Providing an array as input and output
+### 3 - Providing an array as input/output

-In the previous example, the arguments of the function call are with `intent(in)`, which means that they cannot be modified. `f2py` can also work with the `intent(inout)` of Fortran so that the given variables can be used and changed in the Fortran subroutine.
+`f2py` can also work with the `intent(inout)` of Fortran so that the given variables can be read and modified in the Fortran subroutine.
 See, for example:

 ```fortran
 ! file: fib.f90